 For more photos from this trip, including bighorn sheep and waterfalls, view my Facebook album on AdventureSmith Explorations’ Facebook page.

 This review of a Pacific Northwest cruise along the Columbia River was written by an AdventureSmith Explorations crew member.
 Read all AdventureSmith Expert Reviews for more trip reports.
-For dates, rates and booking information on this trip, see Rivers of Adventure, or contact one of our Adventure Specialists to learn more about our small ship cruises and wilderness adventures: 1-800-728-2875.
+For dates, rates and booking information on this trip, see Rivers of Adventure & Wine Cruise, or contact one of our Adventure Specialists to learn more about our small ship cruises and wilderness adventures: 1-800-728-2875.